amberbit/elixir-cocktails/elixir-cocktails/elixir/amnesia.md

 in the terminal.

 We chose the disk mode of the database – the records will be saved on the disk.
-There is another option – database in RAM.
+There is another option – a database in RAM.
 The best option for installing the database – use Mix Tasks.
 For this example, we will write it in iex:

     Interactive Elixir (1.0.5) - press Ctrl+C to exit (type h() ENTER for help)